Academy unearths long-lost 'race films' in black cinema exhibit

-LOS ANGELES (AFP) - Long before Denzel Washington, Spike Lee or even Sidney Poitier, generations of pioneering and revolutionary black Amereican filmmakers played a key role in shaping early American cinema and dispelling pejorative stereotypes, a major new Hollywood exhibition argues.
+LOS ANGELES • Long before Denzel Washington, Spike Lee or even Sidney Poitier, generations of pioneering and revolutionary black American film-makers played a key role in shaping early American cinema and dispelling pejorative stereotypes, a major new Hollywood exhibition argues.

-Regeneration: Black Cinema 1898-1971, opening at the Academy Museum of Motion Pictures in Los Angeles on Sunday (Aug 21), charts key moments in black film history that were either ignored by mainstream Hollywood studios and audiences in their day, or have been long forgotten.
+Regeneration: Black Cinema 1898-1971, which opened at the Academy Museum of Motion Pictures in Los Angeles yesterday, charts key moments in black film history that were either ignored by mainstream Hollywood studios and audiences in their day or have been long forgotten.

-"Present not as caricatures and stereotypes, but as creators and producers and innovators and eager audiences."
+"Present not as caricatures and stereotypes, but as creators, producers, innovators and eager audiences."

 She added: "We should have seen it long before now.
 But this is the day it begins."

-Regeneration is only the second major temporary exhibit to be presented at the Academy Museum, which was opened by the organisation behind the Oscars last September after years of delays.
+Regeneration is only the second major temporary exhibit to be presented at the museum, which was opened by the organisation behind the Oscars last September after years of delays.

-Planning for the exhibition began back in 2016, as curators delved into the Academy's extensive archives, and found early promotional posters for movies with blurbs boasting of "An All-Negro Cast" and a "Stupendous All-Star Negro Motion Picture".
+Planning for the exhibition began back in 2016, as curators delved into the academy's extensive archives and found early promotional posters for movies with blurbs boasting of "An All-Negro Cast".

-"I was surprised because I did not know about these films before we started to work on this exhibition," co-curator Doris Berger told AFP.
+"I was surprised because I did not know about these films before we started to work on this exhibition," said co-curator Doris Berger.

 "They are really exciting films and great proof that African-American performers had roles in all characters, and there were many story lines.